 Many people, regardless of money and fame, are unable to get out of the cycle of abuse and drug addiction.
-Drew Barrymore redefines success and proves that even those from truly difficult circumstances can change their life for the better.
+Drew Barrymore’s success at this proves that even those from truly difficult circumstances can change their lives for the better.

 Drew Barrymore Born into Alcohol & Drug Abuse

 Born into acting royalty, Barrymore was carried by her mother to auditions when she was an infant.
 Her parents were estranged and both struggled with alcohol and drug abuse.
 At the age of 7, she captured the audience’s hearts in Steven Spielberg’s ET: The Extraterrestrial.
 Her early success put her in the public eye, a monster that has destroyed many child stars.

 “It was very excessive and wild and hedonistic,” she said in describing her early years.

 Raised by her mother and friends, whom she describes as hippies, Drew Barrymore was smoking cigarettes and drinking alcohol by age 9.
 Her first experience with drugs was with marijuana at age 11, which was given to her by a family friend.
 Just one year later she was trying cocaine.
 Her mother took her along to LA and NYC nightclubs, such as Studio 54, exposing Drew to a wide variety of drugs and alcohol.